bronsonavila/chrome-gemini-cli/README.md

 # Chrome Gemini CLI

-Agentic CLI for AI-powered browser automation.
+CLI for AI-powered browser automation.
 Tell the agent what you want, and it autonomously navigates, clicks, fills forms, and extracts data.

 Built with **Gemini AI** and **Chrome DevTools MCP**.